marwahaha/datamap/courses/mathematics-(math)-98-introduction-to-matlab-programming.md

 ---
 layout: course
-course-type: Method
 department: Mathematics (MATH)
 course: 98
+course-name: Introduction to MATLAB programming
 title: Mathematics (MATH) 98 Introduction to MATLAB programming
-course-name: Introduction to MATLAB programming
 units: 1
-prerequisites: None
-tools:
+tools: nan
-description: Electrochemistry and ion transport phenomena, equivalent circuits, excitability, action potentials, voltage clamp and the Hodgkin-Huxley model.
-Biophysical properties of ion channels.
-Statistical and electrophysiological models of synaptic transmission, Quantitative models for dendritic structure and neuronal morphogenesis.
-Sensory transduction, cellular networks as computational devices, information processing and transfer.
+description: A 1 unit P/NP class related to Math 128A and MATH 170 that covers basic programming in MATLAB.
+No prior programming experience is needed.
+See schedule for topics.
+Students from MATH 170 are encouraged to enroll in class.
+cluster: Computer Science
 ---